 If you draw a line through the steering axis, the sideways distance between where it hits the ground and the center of the contact patch is called the scrub radius.
 Try to visualize how with a greater scrub radius length, the tire will move forward and backward more in relation to the car as you turn the steering.
 What this forward and backward movement also means is that if a tire hits a bump, the tire will be pushed backwards creating a turning force at the steering wheel.
 If you have a large scrub radius such as on a kart, these steering wheel forces can sometimes be quite high, but on most modern cars, the scrub radius is typically measured in millimeters and so you only feel a small tug at most.
 While you will primarily feel scrub radius forces from bumps, any uneven longitudinal force on the front tires such as a single wheel brake lockup will also create a force that can be felt through the steering wheel.

-So while longitudinal forces act through the scrub radius, there will be lateral forces as well and these act through trail.
+| So while longitudinal forces act through the scrub radius, there will be lateral forces as well and these act through trail.
 It's important to understand that there is only one steering axis, but separating it laterally and longitudinally makes the forces easier to visualize.
 While the scrub radius length is determined by the left/right placement of the steering axis in relation to the contact patch, the trail length is determined by how far in front of the contact patch the steering axis hits the ground.
 The contact patch then “trails” behind and is pulled to the center as the car moves forward like a water skier being dragged behind a boat.
 While trail will allow you to feel bumps that impart a lateral force into the tire, it primarily adds a self-centering effect to the steering, and the greater the trail length, the more steering effort will increase as cornering forces go up. |

+A Responsive Steering System Will Naturally Countersteer Into a Slide.
 This reduction in steering effort was one of the earlier cues I experimented with when trying to find the best way for a driver to sense the limit, but it didn't work very well.
 First off, as mentioned, a driver only may be able to feel the drop in steering effort as a tire nears the limit.
 The reduction in pneumatic trail is typically only a small part of the total trail and so the drop in steering effort is usually quite small.
 This is one area where Lotus seems to differentiate themselves, as they specify lower than average caster angles, and therefore trail, so you are more likely to be able to feel the change in pneumatic trail.
 Even if you are able to feel the change however, there isn’t a good way for a driver to separate steering effort variations due to pneumatic trail from changes due to track features or load transfer.
 For example, as a driver goes through a corner, the load will transfer onto and then off the front tires, and this will increase and then decrease steering effort.
 Then add in the steering effort variations due to bumps, track camber and elevations changes.
 Even in ideal circumstances with a flat and smooth constant radius turn however, there is still no way to know exactly where the peak lies after the steering effort starts dropping and you only get a general sense you are near the limit.

 But although trail forces won’t tell us much about finding the maximum limits of grip, we can use it to find the minimum, and that is more useful than it may seem at first.
 As we’ve learned, trail causes a tire to want to straighten out in the direction of travel.
 When you are driving normally, this causes the steering to straighten out toward the center of the car.
 When a car starts to oversteer and takes a sideways attitude however, the direction of travel is no longer straight ahead.
 Because of this, the steering will now try to center itself in this new angled direction of travel.
 This is quite useful, because it means that if a car has a sufficiently responsive steering system, it will naturally countersteer into the slide.
 While this doesn’t usually allow a driver to completely let go of the wheel and have the car correct itself, it can certainly help guide a driver as they work to correct and control an oversteering car.